keyboard_arrow_up

 High-Density Polyethylene

-Offers high-flow molding and high molecular weight performance in rotationally molded parts.
-Properly rotomolded HDPE products will have interior gloss development, ductile cold temperature impact performance and an off-gas odor that confirms the chemical cross-linking reaction.
+Known for high-flow molding and exceptional molecular weight performance, HDPE delivers interior gloss development, ductile cold temperature impact resistance, and a distinct off-gas odor indicating proper chemical cross-linking.

 Linear Low Density Polyethylene